COVID-19 Procedures, New Practice Directions and Notice of Public Consultation

 Any matters set to be heard by teleconference or by written submissions will continue as scheduled.
 Additionally, any disclosure schedules and filing / submission deadlines remain in effect, subject to order of the proceeding panel chair.

-Further to Rule 25.01 of the Rules of Practice and Procedure (“Rules”), in April 2020 the Tribunal decided to adjourn all previously scheduled in-person motions/hearings before it, due to ongoing COVID-19-related work and public safety restrictions.
+Further to Rule 25.01 of the Rules of Practice and Procedure for Proceedings Before the Financial Services Tribunal (“Rules”), in April 2020 the Tribunal adjourned all previously scheduled in-person motions/hearings before it, due to ongoing COVID-19-related work and public safety restrictions.
 These in-person adjournments continue until further notice or until the Tribunal orders otherwise.

-The Registrar will be contacting all affected parties to existing proceedings with respect to such adjournments and will be arranging a pre-hearing conference for the parties with their panel chair to discuss any required changes to proceeding arrangements, including new motion/hearing dates, as required.
+The Registrar will continue to make arrangements for all pre-hearing conferences/motions/hearings in a proceeding as ordered by the Tribunal and will contact all affected parties to such proceedings as required.
 The Tribunal retains the discretion in all circumstances to determine the manner in which an electronic or virtual motion/hearing will be conducted (Rule 20, 21 and 22).

 New Practice Directions:

 During the COVID-19-related adjournment, the Tribunal may, in its discretion, and provided adequate health and safety precautions are in place, order that a matter be heard by way of in-person hearing, either on its own motion or if a party demonstrates that there are exceptional or special circumstances which justify an in-person hearing.
 Any request by a party for an in-person hearing must be made to the Tribunal by way of motion demonstrating that exceptional or special circumstances exist.
 For example, if the requesting party were to demonstrate that an electronic or written hearing would likely cause them significant prejudice, or that there are other good reasons for not holding an electronic/written hearing (Rule 22).
-In this regard, the Tribunal will soon release a COVID-19-focused in-person hearing practice direction.
+In this regard, the Tribunal has issued a COVID-19-focused In-Person Hearing Practice Direction.

-The Tribunal is also planning to release an electronic hearing practice direction to provide parties with a framework for motions/hearings to be conducted electronically by tele-conferencing (telephone) or by video conferencing using Microsoft Teams.
-This practice direction will be of general application, will not be limited to COVID-19-related circumstances and will apply to any part of a proceeding (i.e., pre-hearings, motions and hearings) to be conducted electronically.
+The Tribunal has also issued an Electronic Hearing Practice Direction to provide parties with a framework for motions/hearings that are conducted electronically by tele-conferencing (telephone) or by video conferencing using Microsoft Teams.
+The Electronic Hearing Practice Direction is of general application is not limited to COVID-19-related circumstances and applies to any part of a proceeding (i.e., pre-hearings, motions and hearings) conducted electronically.

 Both practice directions will be subject to the Rules, the Statutory Powers Procedure Act, R.S.O.
 1990, c 22 and other applicable legislation.